-Draft: Limit group could be changed during the reimbursement decision validity period and in such cases these decision would be changed ex officio.
-We are in the position that the right of the MoH to make ex officio changes to the limit groups while the reimbursement decision is in force arguably disturbs the stability of the reimbursement conditions for applicants and patients.
-This is why this proposed change is widely criticized by pharmaceutical companies.
+Draft: Limit group could be changed during the reimbursement decision validity period and in such case this decision would be changed ex officio.
+The right of the MoH to make ex officio changes to the limit groups while the reimbursement decision is in force disturbs the stability of the reimbursement conditions for applicants and patients.